waqas740/js-proto/README.md

 ## Add common method in Array,Object and String proptotype

 - proto.underscore added some helper function with underscore(\_) prefix into prototype of Array/string/Object.
-- All methoad are immutable.
+- All method are immutable.

 ## Installation